 Margin ratios are much smaller in futures than for stocks, where leverage ratios are typically 10:1, which equals a 10% initial margin requirement, but this varies depending on the underlying asset, and whether the trader is a hedger or a speculator — speculators have a slightly higher margin requirement.
 Forex accounts have an even lower margin requirement, which varies, depending on the broker.
 Regular forex accounts often allow 50:1 ratios, corresponding to a 2% margin requirement.
 Forex brokers historically had margin requirements as low as 0.5%, corresponding to a 200:1 leverage ratio, but the National Futures Association increased the minimum margin to 2%, a 50:1 leverage ratio.
 Forex margin requirements may also depend on the currency being traded, with more frequently traded or stable currencies having the lowest margin requirements.

 The rest of this article will discuss using margin for buying or shorting stocks.
+For shorting stocks, more information is provided in Selling Short, with Formulas and Examples.
 More information about using margin in futures and for forex can be found here:

 - Futures and Options on Futures — an Illustrated Tutorial